green seaweeds text index | photo index

 Family Caulerpaceae

 Where seen?
-This short green seaweed is commonly seen on our Southern shores among coral rubble.
+This feathery green seaweed is sometimes seen in small patches on our Southern shores.
+It was also called Caulerpa crassifolia.

-Features: A feathery structure 1-3cm long.
-The central 'stem' of the feathery structure is flat.
-The side 'branches' of the feathery structure are short, flat, broad (about the same width as the central 'stem') and have pointed tips.
+Features: A feather-like structure about 2cm long.
+The mid-rib or central 'stem' of the feathery structure is flat and usually with a width wider or the same as the length of the side 'branches'.
+The side 'branches' are short, flat and have rounded to bluntly pointed tips.
 These little feathery structures emerge along the length of a 'stem' that creeps over hard surfaces or just under the sand.

 Its scientific name is mexicana because the seaweed was originally described from specimens from Mexico.